Quasi-Symmetries of Determinantal Point Processes: Introduction

 The relation (\ref{mult-1}) together with the relation (\ref{subsp-sine2}) suggests that the measures $\mathbb{P}_{\Pi}^{p, \breve{q}}$ and $\mathbb{P}_{\Pi}^{q, \breve{p}}$ are equivalent, and the Radon-Nikodym derivative is given by the normalized multiplicative functional corresponding to the function

 {\it Step 3.
-Regularization of multiplicative functionals.} A technical difficulty arises that in many examples the multiplicative functional corresponding to the function $g^{p,q}$ might fail to converge absolutely with respect to the measure $\mathbb{P}_{\Pi}^{p, \breve{q}}$; indeed, in many examples (in particular, for stationary determinantal processes on ${\mathbb Z}$), we have
+Regularization of multiplicative functionals.} A technical difficulty arises that in many examples the multiplicative functional corresponding to the function $g^{p,\breve{q}}$ fails to converge absolutely with respect to the measure $\mathbb{P}_{\Pi}^{p, \breve{q}}$; indeed, in many examples (in particular, for stationary determinantal processes on ${\mathbb Z}$), we have

 and, consequently, also

 In order to resolve this difficulty, we go back to the formula (\ref{mult-1}).
 For multiplicative functional $\Psi_g$ integrable with respect to a determinantal measure $\mathbb{P}_\Pi$ set